 Hi, I'm a Java programmer and Linux admin living on the fashionable East Side in Milwaukee, Wisconsin, USA.
 We call our city "a great place on a Great Lake"; our beautiful art museum is one reason why.
 I can be reached by email as shadowm at lyonlabs dot org.

-On the right is an old picture of me with some of the Linux servers I'm responsible for at work; below it is what the rack looked like after virtualization!
-For the morbidly curious, there's also a picture of the boot screen on my test machine at home.
+On the right is a picture of the boot screen on my test machine at home.
 Both that machine and the one this web server runs on were bought from the nice folks over at System76, and I recently replaced my main workstation with their top-of-the-line liquid-cooled "Leopard Extreme", which I'm very pleased with.
 I highly recommend System76!

 Want to run GlassFish 18.104.22.168/4.0 on Ubuntu?
 I have a HOWTO for you.

 You can see my astrological birth chart if you like (don't tell me Pluto isn't a planet).

 Here's a link to pictures of my travels to Yogyakarta in central Java (Indonesia); on the right you can see the obligatory tourist picture.
 And here's some video I shot on my 2005 trip, when a guy I met there invited me to his village outside Bantul to watch the local gamelan practicing.
 On my last trips to the city of my dreams (2011, 2013), I stayed at 1001 Malam (1001 Nights) hotel.
 And don't miss this short video I shot of kopi joss being prepared at Angkringan Lek Man (watch all the way to the end)!